bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 So, so far, this is all altruistic towers.
 So people running it without any expectation of profit.
-You said that your tower implementation currently needs like 5.5 gigabytes, And then of course, for each new commitment transaction in the channel, you need to have a new appointment, a new backup package that you keep and that just keeps growing,
+You said that your tower implementation currently needs like 5.5 gigabytes.
+And then of course, for each new commitment transaction in the channel, you need to have a new appointment, a new backup package that you keep and that just keeps growing, right?

 Speaker 0: 00:30:46

-right?
-So.
 That's around 720 bytes per payment, if I remember correctly.
 And I'm saying I'm saying this from the top of my mind, it may be a little bit less.
 Let's say around.

 Speaker 2: 00:30:58

-Yeah.
-Okay.
 So a little less than a kilobyte per channel update, I should say, so either an HTLC or a fee update in the channel.

 Speaker 0: 00:31:08

-Carlos Bustamante So if you think about payments, by the way, and that's something that is quite misunderstood generally, there's two appointments per payment.
+If you think about payments, by the way, and that's something that is quite misunderstood generally, there's two appointments per payment.
 Because normally you add an HCLC and you fulfill that HCLC, meaning that for every single payment you do, you're going to have to update the tower twice.
 So yeah, it's for every single channel update.

 Speaker 2: 00:31:26

-Rimas So even all these people that you just talked about, embassy, voltage, and so forth, they're looking into the altruistic tower or are they trying to make a product from this?
+So even all these people that you just talked about, embassy, voltage, and so forth, they're looking into the altruistic tower or are they trying to make a product from this?

 Speaker 0: 00:31:37